GreptimeTeam/docs/docs/developer-guide/datanode/overview.md

 ## Introduction

-`Datanode` is mainly responsible for storing the actual data for GreptimeDB. `Datanode` itself is a nstand-alone database service.
+`Datanode` is mainly responsible for storing the actual data for GreptimeDB. `Datanode` itself is a stand-alone database service.
 Meanwhile, it could cooperate with `Frontend` and `Meta` to form a distributed database service, as the following picture shows:

 ![Datanode](../../public/datanode.png)